 Certainly, this isn’t the most coherent or tightly constructed of stories, but the material still has enough kitsch value and real-life parallels for horror aficionados to maintain interest.
 Consider how Peter Vincent is replaced in his hosting duties by Regine, and how this is not unlike how Elvira ultimately replaced the real-life “Fright Night” host Larry Vincent.
 Elsewhere, the film has some weird stuff going on.
 Regine’s oddball vampire entourage is notable for its creature confusion.
 There’s an African-American vamp named Belle whose androgynous appearance anticipates Dil from The Crying Game.
-What might be incessant questions about Belle’s gender (IMDB confirmed Belle is played by Russell Clark, a male) are forgotten when he rollerskates down an empty hallway after an art student, the bloody death resulting in a Pollock-inspired canvas of red.
+What might be incessant questions about Belle’s gender are forgotten when he rollerskates down an empty hallway after an art student whose bloody death resulting in a Pollock-inspired canvas of red.
 Then there’s Louie (John Gries), a sort of wiseguy who’s after Alex, and who turns into a brown, hairy, werewolf-looking thing—except, curiously, he is a vampire according to the movie’s use of roses as vampire repellent (further confusion about this creature stems from the fact that, just a year before, Gries played a werewolf in Fred Dekker’s The Monster Squad).
 They’re all driven around by the frog-mouthed, bug-eating limo driver named Bozworth (Brian Thompson).